Therapy for Relationships & Cultural Identity in Oakland, CA

 Learn More

-For individuals navigating conflict, distance, or endings in friendships.
-This work helps you understand shifting dynamics, process grief and loss, and thoughtfully redefine connection and personal identity outside of just romantic relationships.
-Together, we explore how your values, boundaries, and patterns shape your friendships and support healthier, more fulfilling connections moving forward.
+For individuals navigating friendship conflict, distance, or friendship breakups and endings.
+This work helps you understand shifting relational dynamics, process grief and loss, and make sense of your identity outside of romantic relationships.
+Together, we explore how your values, boundaries, and relationship patterns shape your friendships and support healthier, more fulfilling connections moving forward.

 Learn More